A visit to the GPO museum (General Post Office) is arguably one of the best things to do in Dublin.

 The GPO Witness History is a self-guide experience with a one-way system in place.
 Tours are available, but only for groups at present, and must be booked via the reservations department.
 However, there is an excellent audio guide available at no extra charge.
 More below.

 5. Still a working post office

-The GPO remains a working post office, with around 950 people reported to be working in the building back in 2019.
+The GPO remains a working post office, with around 900 people reported to be working in the building in 2022.
 The stunning building houses the Irish postal service, and you’ll see tellers at work before you start your tour.

 A brief history of the GPO